Is your signage ADA compliant?

 How ADA Compliance Helps Your Business

 The ADA was created specifically to address the needs of Americans with disabilities, and making changes to your premises, such as installing ADA signs, may seem like a challenge at first.
-However, making your business ADA compliant benefits you in several ways:
+However, making your business ADA compliant benefits your business in several ways:

 1. Safety